deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 to properly dispose of their byproduct.
 Minimum wages that could only support ONE person if they worked a fifteen hour day, let alone a young family.
 Thereby laying the burden of looking after that family on the state.
-I would always look at such businesses and ask myself – 'can't they see that they're making less profit by keeping their own employees poor?'*”
+I would always look at such businesses and ask myself---'can't they see that they're making less profit by keeping their own employees poor?'*”